 Wine Tasting in the Cinque Terre

-There are a handful of lovely small boutique cellars that we can organize VIP private tastings at, as well as convivial Mediterranean lunches at the cellars.
+There are a handful of lovely small boutique cellars that we can organize VIP private tastings at, as well as pleasant Mediterranean lunch.